Terms and Conditions

 2. Bookings, Payment and Cancellations

-We accept either cash, debit card or Bank transfer 7 Days prior to the collection of your dog.
+We accept either cash, debit card or Bank transfer at least 7 Days prior to the collection of your dog.
 A 25% non-refundable deposit may be required if boarding during peak periods e.g. school holidays.
 We are unable to take provisional bookings.
 If you choose for your dog to be returned to you before the agreed booking dates you will be required to pay for the entire duration of the initial booking.
 Fees for medical any treatment during or subsequent to a dog’s stay are the responsibility of the owner.
-Any charges will be settled prior to your dog being collected at the start of their stay with us.
-We charge by the day. any cancellations made within 7 Days of the original start date will result in a 100% cancellation fee.
+We charge by the day. any cancellations made within 14 Days of the original start date will result in a 100% cancellation fee.
+Cancellations made outside 14 Days of the original start date will result in a 50% cancellation fee.

 3.More than one dogs from the same household